What is relationship?

 One last time, how that workin' for ya?

-I'm not trying to be rude or snarky here, but I am trying to make an important point.
+I'm not trying to be rude or snarky here.
+I am however, trying to make an important point.

 The truth is...there can be more magic, more enjoyment, more freedom, more intimacy, and more fulfillment (poem) when a relationship is clearly defined with agreements.

-When the parameters of love, acceptance, respect, responsibility, and freedom are clear, that serves and supports both partners and the relationship.
-In this way, both partners can experience, explore, and expand within themselves and with one another.
+When the parameters of love, acceptance, respect, responsibility, and freedom are clear...that serves and supports both partners and the relationship.
+In this way, both partners can experience, explore, and expand - as individuals - and with one another.

-You are free to choose to be mature and responsible about your relationships; or to choose not to be mature and responsible about your relationships.
-Either way, you are making a choice.
+You are free to choose to be mature and responsible about your relationships.
+And you are free not to be mature and responsible about your relationships.
+But please be clear, either way you are making a choice.

-So, what are the building blocks that will support us to not only redefine our relationships, but to evolve as individuals - and as partners - within our relationships?
+Okay, now that we have estabilshed the purpose and value of creating agreements, what are the building blocks that will support us not only to redefine our relationships, but to evolve as individuals - and as partners - within our relationships?

 To order the full length "Redefining Relationship" article, (3,000 words, approx. 8 pages) please fill out the information below.